math1p0027/slides/slides.md

 #  B. Predicting Under Distribution Shifts

+- Interventions change variable values or their relationships, violating i.i.d. assumptions.

+- Classical ML models often fail when deployed in real-world settings where distributions shift

+- Causal models help build systems that remain accurate under such changes.

+- Robust prediction requires more than test set accuracy.
+We need to trust that
+    - **the predictions of the algorithm will remain valid if the conditions change**

 --
 #  C. Answering Counterfactual Questions

+- Counterfactuals imagine what could have happened if actions were different.

+- Harder than interventional questions but important for intelligent reasoning.

+- Example:
+  - "Would a patient have avoided heart failure if they exercised earlier?"

+- Important for AI to reflect on past decisions and learn from alternatives.

+- Critical in reinforcement learning for hypothesis testing and improving policies.

 --

 #  D. Nature of Data: Observational, Interventional, (Un)structured

+- Data types matter for causal inference:
+  - **Observational** (i.i.d. or with unknown shifts) vs. **Interventional** (known changes)
+  - **Hand-engineered** (structured features) vs. **Raw** (images, audio)

+- Statistical models work with observational/raw data but can't reveal causality

+- Causal learning often needs
+  - Data from multiple environments or known interventions
+  - Assumptions like causal sufficiency

+- Future direction
+  - Replace expert-designed inputs with inductive biases, meta-learning, and self-supervision.

 ---